 Car enthusiasts showing-off their classic cars, which would require a mortgage to maintain for the average person?

-What could be more Greenwich than that?
+What of the Greenwich, CT, events could be more Greenwich than that?

 While not necessarily unique to the state, there are plenty more fairs, festivals and carnivals to attend in Connecticut.
 Check-out our guides for more: